twilio/twilio-go/rest/api/v2010/docs/AccountsCallsPaymentsApi.md

 **Timeout** | **int** | The number of seconds that <Pay> should wait for the caller to press a digit between each subsequent digit, after the first one, before moving on to validate the digits captured.
 The default is `5`, maximum is `600`.
 **TokenType** | [**string**](string.md) |
 **ValidCardTypes** | **string** | Credit card types separated by space that Pay should accept.
 The default value is `visa mastercard amex`
+**RequireMatchingInputs** | **string** | A comma-separated list of payment information fields that require the caller to enter the same value twice for confirmation.
+Supported values are `payment-card-number`, `expiration-date`, `security-code`, and `postal-code`.
+**Confirmation** | **string** | Whether to prompt the caller to confirm their payment information before submitting to the payment gateway.
+If `true`, the caller will hear the last 4 digits of their card or account number and must press 1 to confirm or 2 to cancel.
+Default is `false`.

 ### Return type